vuralevren/altogic-auth-next12/README.md

 And create files in api folder like image in below
 ![Application](github/12-foldering.png)

-### Replacing pages/api/signIn.js with the following code:
+### Replacing `pages/api/signIn.js` with the following code:
-In this file, we have created an endpoint for users to login.
-And here we are logging in by assigning the session token returned from altogic to the cookie.
+In this file, we have created an endpoint for users to log in.
+And here, we are logging in by assigning the session token returned from altogic to the cookie.
 ```js
 // /pages/api/auth/sign-in.js
 import altogic from "../../../configs/altogic";